dheeraj116232/multi-agent-travel-ai/README.md

 This project turns a natural-language travel request into a complete travel plan.
 A sequential LangGraph workflow runs specialized agents for flight search, hotel search, itinerary creation, and final trip summarization.
 The Streamlit frontend adds a polished planner UI, themed navigation, trip history, feedback collection, and downloadable Markdown/PDF travel plans.

 The code supports both a web interface and a CLI entrypoint, with PostgreSQL used for LangGraph checkpoints and saved trip history when `DATABASE_URL` is configured.

+> 📸 **Screenshots coming soon** — a demo video and UI screenshots will be added in the next update.

+---

 ## Features